2024 Election

 Social Media Toolkits

 We set up a social media toolkit through SoSha to simplify sharing.
 The toolkit contained The Womanifesto social media content for each ballot initiative and videos featuring WFCO staff.
-This toolkit was circulated throughout their network so partners and allies could easily share on-message content through their channels.

 Digital Ads